konveyor/tackle2-hub/docs/addon-guide.md

 ### Future (Tackle 3)

 Notes:
-- *The API will render decrypted data based on token*.
+- *The API will render decrypted data based on token permission.
 - *The addon will GET the task as needed by ID*.
 - *The secret fields may be stored as ENVARs.*
 - *The current task API will deprecate PUT /task/:id/report and add:*